Ingenium-Games/ingenium/CONTRIBUTING.md

-# Contributing to ig.core
+# Contributing to ingenium

-Thank you for your interest in contributing to ig.core!
+Thank you for your interest in contributing to ingenium!
 This document provides guidelines and standards for contributing to the project.

 ## Table of Contents